Weekly Dose of Space (3/11-9/11)

 SpaceX

-This week at Starbase has been a quiet one, with hardware for future launch infrastructure and vehicles largely staying out of site.
+This week at Starbase has been a quiet one, with hardware for future launch infrastructure and vehicles largely staying out of sight.
 However SpaceX did announce this week that the sixth flight test would launch on November 18th, a littler over a week from now.
 The vehicles for that next flight are believed to be Ship 31 and Booster 13.

 Launches This Week